aridjayarecipes/cutesrecipes.web.app/content/post/1833-easiest-way-to-make-speedy-veg-masala-bhath-and-cucumber-carrot-raita.md

 - "Put the dry masala powders and salt mix well...Then add the chopped tomatoes and capsicum.Cook till it gets soft."
 - "Now add the cooked rice and give nice mix...See that you mix it gently....All the rice should get coated with the masala powders well."
 - "Now check salt and spices.Add if required turn off the gas."
-- "Garnish with fresh chopped coriander leaves and fried peanuts.Serve hot with raita and pickle & papad."
+- "Garnish with fresh chopped coriander leaves and fried peanuts.Serve hot with raita and pickle &amp; papad."
 - "For the Cucumber Carrot raita.Take a big bowl then whisk the curd and mix all the ingredients.Add the salt and spices.Taste it and adjust accordingly."
 - "Pack the food once it is slightly cool in their school lunch boxes."
 - "Kids will love it.as it is very healthy,filling and perfect for carrying for lunch boxes."